2018 fdm everywoman in Technology Awards

 - International Inspiration Award

-This is awarded to an individual, male or female, for their active commitment to encouraging, advancing, sponsoring or championing the progress of women working in technology.
-She is based outside of the UK.
+This is awarded to an individual, male or female, for their active commitment to encouraging, advancing, sponsoring or championing the progress of women working in technology based outside of the UK.

 WANT TO GET MORE INVOLVED?